 Council's Civil & Environmental Services Team provide a pre-lodgement advisory services on social, technical, engineering and environmental matters associated with development applications to ensure compatibility of Council's policies and standards with the outcome sought by the developer.
-During the reporting period, all development applications were processed within 40 working days.
+During the reporting period, the average time taken to process development applications was 28 days.